astamato/cryptoapp/README.md

 Observations
 * Coin object price_usd different type than portfolio trade price_usd
 * Store a new trade in the authed user portfolio all -> amount in body is float but response is string?
+* Store a new trade in the authed user portfolio put call does not store the data
 * Pagination of list of coins
 * Realm does not support Kotlin's data classes